Skip to Content

 Pouf Shapes

-When deciding on the shape of your pouf, consider the purpose you’re going to use it for.
+When deciding on the shape, consider the purpose you’re going to use it for.
 You can set them to fit the style and ambiance you have in your room.
 See more ideas for popular ottoman dimensions here.

 Round Pouf

-If you want something classy and simple, a round pouf is an ideal way to go.
-A large round pouf can work as a beautiful accent for your child’s playroom or teenage bedroom.
+If you want something classy and simple, this option is an ideal way to go.
+A large round type can work as a beautiful accent for your child’s playroom or teenage bedroom.

 Square Pouf